antoinevdsk/querymail/README.md

 ## Description

-Query Mail is an simple and powerful tools that generate fancy emails for reporting, statistics or monitoring your data.
+Query Mail is a simple and powerful tool that generate fancy emails for reporting, statistics or monitoring your data.

 You can define your own SQL queries to generate KPI you need and then encapsulate them into a single email.

 An example of email with 2 KPIs and a sample layout is provided into the project

-Query mail is written in PHP based on a popular framework called [FuelPHP](http://fuelphp.com/)
+Query Mail is written in PHP based on a popular framework called [FuelPHP](http://fuelphp.com/)

-The project use a SQLite preconfigured database so there is no dependencies.
+The project use a SQLite preconfigured database so there is minimal dependencies.

 ## Installation with docker